Hyundai i30: i30cw

+Facelift

 i30 blue

 The i30 blue is a variation with Start&Stop technology (called Idle Stop and Go).
 United Kingdom versions came with 1.4L, 1.6L petrol or a 1.6L diesel engine, in both five-door hatchback or estate body styles.
 CO_{2} emission rating for the 1.6L petrol models were reduced to 142g/km (from 152g/km).

 The car was unveiled at the 2009 Geneva Motor Show, and was produced in Nosovice, Czech Republic.
 It went on sale in the United Kingdom in January 2008. and had ISG as an option, costing £200.

 Reception

 In Australia, the Hyundai i30 won the 'Best Mid size Car Under $28,000'.
 At the time of its release in the end of 2007, the 1.6L CRDi i30 was the cheapest diesel car in Australia, coming in at just $21,490AUD for the basic (SX) model.
 The model above (SLX) adds Climate Control, trip computer, leather gear knob and steering wheel (with audio controls), cruise control (from 2008), body colour door handles, rear armrest with cup holders, six speakers (up from four), adjustable lumbar support for the driver, fog lights and 16" alloy wheels.
 Australian i30 models feature a unique suspension tune for Australian road conditions.